 There are several variations of intermittent fasting, the most popular of which is fasting for 16 hours followed by 8 hours of feeding..

 The basis of intermittent fasting rests on a few key ideas.

-- Maximize the time the body spends fat oxidizing.
+Maximize the time the body spends to oxidize fat.

-There are several studies that have been carried out examining how these claims are or are not proven, and the results have been quite interesting..
+There are a number of studies carried out to examine how these claims are proven, or not, and the results have been quite interesting.

 Main components of intermittent fasting